MachineLearningBCAM/MRCpy/docs/auto_examples/further_examples/plot_comparison.rst

 lower bounds of the classification error while, in the case of `loss=log` these bounds correspond to the log-likelihood.

+Note that we set the parameter use_cvx=False.
+In the case of MRC classifiers this means that we will use nesterov subgradient optimized approach to perform the optimization.
+In the case of CMRC classifiers it will use the fast Stochastic Gradient Descent (SGD) approach for linear and random fourier feature mappings and nesterov subgradient approach for the rest of feature mappings.

 ..
-GENERATED FROM PYTHON SOURCE LINES 30-50
+GENERATED FROM PYTHON SOURCE LINES 37-57

 .. code-block:: default